 - Child Session (1 hour, plus 2 hours scoring, interpretation and report preparation) $600

 - Parent Session (2 hours, plus 2 hours scoring, interpretation, and report preparation) $800

 Fees can be paid by session, or in full at the first session.
 Children referred for assessment by a paediatrician or child psychiatrist under the Helping Children with Autism Initiative are eligible for Medicare rebates of up to $339.40.
 Medicare rebates can only be claimed after services have been provided so it is recommended that parent of children with a specialist referral pay by session.
 Alternatively, a receipt will be provided and a claim can be lodged with Medicare after completion of the assessment process.

-It is recommended that the ADOS-2 and ADI-R assessments be carried out on different days.
-Where necessary, it is possible to complete all assessment sessions on one day, and to schedule the feedback session for 2 weeks later, via Skype if needed.
+It is recommended that the assessment be carried out over several days.
+Where necessary, it is possible to complete all assessment sessions on one day, and to schedule the feedback session for 2 weeks later, via Zoom if needed.
 In this case, parents will need to organise someone to look after young children during the interview, and also during the feedback session.
 Older adolescents are welcome to attend all sessions.

 Schedule an appointment

 To schedule an appointment with one of our clinical psychologists, contact us here.